lsst-sitcom/sitcomtn-026/index.rst

    -  In the atshcu1 screen, run ./atsInit.py

 This command should run, and the CCD should power up successfully.
 Check that PClk0 is equal to PClkU.
-If it is not, you will need to move to the section below titled “Powering up if the WREB board PClk0 test has failed” Then:
+If it is not, stop and review the situation.
+Suggested resources are Tony Johnson, Patrick Ingraham or Craig Lage.
+Then:

--  In atsccs1 ccs-shell run: ats-wreb/WREB setBackBias true
+-  In atsccs1 ccs-shell run: R00/RebW setBackBias true

 -  In the ccs-console ats-power tab, Turn HV Bias On.